 One last tip: medications should be removed from the home entirely or, at the least, temporarily stored in a refrigerator to protect them from the heat.

-Some Items Will Need to Be Removed from the Home
+Certain Items Should Be Removed from the Home

 Heat treatment for bed bug removal is extremely safe.
 However, there are some household items that can be damaged or ruined if they are left in the home during the process.
 Before your treatment begins make sure to remove all of the following items from your home: